Factions in the Somali Civil War: Somali Salvation Democratic Front (SSDF)

 Took part in a 1982 Ethiopian border offensive against Somalia.

 The SSDF also propped up and trained the SNM.
 Both SSDF and SNM leaders met in Ethiopia’s capital in September 1987 to unite and devise a plan to topple Siad Barre’s regime but they failed to agree on a common strategy.

 Somali National Front (SNF)

 The SNF was a political revolutionary movement and armed militia in Somalia.
 Initially made up of loyalists to former President of Somalia Siad Barre and the remnants of the Somali National Army forces after his ouster from office, the SNF's intent and goal was to recapture Mogadishu and reinstate Barre's regime.
-Later, under General Omar Hagi Masallah and General Ahmed Ali, the SNF united the Marehan with the other Darod clans led by General Mohammed Said Hersi "Morgan", and then attempted to conquer the region around Kismayo to form the autonomous district of Jubaland.